 “I am honored and excited to work alongside the extraordinary PAI team and more than 80 international grantees, who are steadfast in standing up for the fundamental right to access sexual and reproductive health services and support.”

 The CEO selection process was led by a subset of the PAI board with input and candidate review provided by the leadership team and a cross section of PAI staff.

 “We are absolutely thrilled to welcome Nabeeha,” says Kim Brooks, board chair and chair of the CEO search committee.
 “She has an entrepreneurial spirit, operational savvy and passion for gender issues.
 Her experience working on some of the world’s most urgent development challenges and advocating for communities that have faced disinvestment and injustice means she brings an eye for inclusion and a share of voice that is essential at this moment and for PAI’s future.
 She is an exceptional, visionary leader, and will inject fresh perspectives into the reproductive health and rights landscape.”

 Nabeeha, who was born in Pakistan and raised in Mexico, speaks English, Hindi, Spanish and Urdu fluently, and has worked on community programs in more than 20 countries.
 Nabeeha holds bachelor’s degrees in political Science and journalism and mass communications from Kansas State University and dual master’s degrees in international affairs and public health from Columbia University.
 She resides in Washington, D.C. with her husband, Coleman, and their two young children.
 She starts her role with PAI in late January of 2021.

 PAI champions policies that put women in charge of their reproductive health.
-We work with policymakers in Washington and our network of partners in developing countries to remove roadblocks between women and the services and supplies they need.
-For over 50 years, we’ve helped women succeed by upholding their basic rights.
-To learn more, visit pai.org
+We work with policymakers in Washington, D.C. and our network of partners around the world to remove roadblocks between women and the services and supplies they need.
+For over 55 years, we’ve helped women succeed by upholding their basic rights.
+To learn more, visit pai.org.